 - Shea Walker

 The main objective of the competition, other than that of the educational and fun component offered through competitions, is to expose our students, the next generation of industry leaders, to a wide range of quality products and ingredients and to allow them to incorporate them into high quality cuisine.

 The competition was followed by the awards ceremony on the evening of 7 October 2023 and attended by approximately 80 influential hospitality industry members, family members as well as the sponsors.

 Selection of Finalists for the Legacy competition.

 The Legacy competition finalists are full-time based students who are about to complete their final year on the Two-Year Full-Time Culinary Arts Programme at HTA.
 They were chosen as semi-finalists for this competition based on their overall performance over a total of 2 years as well as their entry dish submissions.
 Following a cook-off held at HTA, the seven finalists were then selected.

 The panel comprised of World Chef Accredited Judges, Academy of Chefs Members and Hospitality Industry Experts.

 HTA School of Culinary Art thanks them for their contribution to this prestigious event.

-This year also saw the first Victorinox & Sharp Edge Knife Proficiency Award, this was awarded to Thapelo Mpofu for showing a high degree of skill with all forms of chef knives.
+This year’s Victorinox & Sharp Edge Knife Proficiency Award was awarded to Rachel Britz for showing a high degree of skill with all forms of chef knives.

-The event was a great success this year and much needed positivity after a stressful year.
-It was well supported and the media coverage will no doubt assist in achieving our goals, namely:
+The event was an even greater success this year and much needed positivity for the students.
+It was well supported, and the coverage will no doubt assist in achieving the following goals: